-While the bigger kids will be distracted by the pop-up fun park (which does have a few fun rides for young ones and a petting zoo), the rest of the quarter will be open to your little one.
-Enjoy the excellent outdoor playground or take the kids inside for a creative treat to Plaster Painting Studios, which is open every day for fun plaster painting activities.
-Kids will love all the activities at the Saturday Foodies & Farmer's Markets where there will be gourmet goods, pony rides, jumping castles and lots more.
+EQ Moore Park has two excellent outdoor playgrounds or take the kids inside for a creative treat to Plaster Painting Studios, which is open every day for fun plaster painting activities.
+Kids will love all the activities at the Wednesday and Saturday Cambridge Markets where there are gourmet goods, pony rides, jumping castles, choo-choo train and lots more.

 Darling Harbour for Toddlers

-Darling Harbour is the perfect day-out with your little one.
+Darling Harbour is the perfect day out with your little one.
 Ride on the antique steam-engined 1892 carousel, which is stunning to look at and thrilling to ride.
 It’s located at Palm Grove near the Sydney Visitor Centre.
-The Darling Harbour Children’s Playground is considered one of the best play parks in Sydney, with water games, climbing ropes, swings, slides, and a 21-metre flying fox.
+Darling Quarter Children’s Playground is considered one of the best play parks in Sydney, with water games, climbing ropes, swings, slides, and a 21-metre flying fox.